 Most importantly, no one can live without a liver.
 It performs vital functions that keep the body healthy.
 The liver turns food and drink into energy and nutrients.
 It also removes harmful toxins such as alcohol from the blood.

 Because of its importance, any problem with the liver is a cause for concern.
 That includes cirrhosis.

-What is cirrhosis?Cirrhosis is a disease where scar tissue builds up in the liver, hindering it from working the right way.
-Anything that hurts the liver can cause cirrhosis, but the most common causes are:
+Cirrhosis is a disease in which scar tissue builds up in the liver.
+The scar tissue keeps the liver from working as it should.
+Anything that harms the liver can cause cirrhosis, but the most common causes are:

-How is cirrhosis treated?There is no magic pill or treatment that can cure cirrhosis, but there are ways to slow or stop its progress.
-The treatment options depend on what’s causing cirrhosis, and can range from lifestyle changes (ex: stop drinking alcohol and lose weight) to meds.
-If the liver damage is really bad your doctor may suggest a liver transplant.
+There is no magic pill or treatment that can cure cirrhosis.
+There are ways to slow or stop its progress, though.
+Treatment depends on the cause of your cirrhosis.
+Options can range from lifestyle changes (stop drinking alcohol, lose weight, etc.) to medications.
+If the liver damage is severe, your doctor may suggest a liver transplant.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association